DLStahl/CapstoneRemodel/README.md

 ## Different Servers

 REMODEL developers have access to three servers.
-Each server has its own databse.
+Each server has its own database.

 1. Prod/Production - The publicly available version of the application in use by residents.
 2. Dev/Development - The server where most development should occur.
 Use this server to develop and use new functionality before deploying.